 Philips is committed to ensuring the safety and security of patients, operators and customers who use our products and services.
 Philips maintains a global network of product security officers for developing and deploying advanced best practice security and privacy features for our products and services, as well as for managing security events.
-Philips operates under a global product security policy, which guides our incident response and all risk assessment activities relating to potential security and potential privacy vulnerabilities identified in our products and services.
-Philips supports coordinated vulnerability disclosure, and also encourages vulnerability testing by security researchers and by customers, with responsible reporting to Philips.
+Philips operates under a global product security policy, which guides our incident management and all risk assessment activities relating to potential security and potential privacy vulnerabilities identified in our products and services.
+Philips supports coordinated vulnerability disclosure, and encourages vulnerability testing by security researchers and by customers, with responsible reporting to Philips.

 When submitting reports of vulnerability findings, please ensure the following procedures are followed, for safe and efficient support.

 - Please use our PGP public key to encrypt any email submissions to us at email@example.com.

 - Please provide us with your reference/advisory number and sufficient contact information, such as your organization and contact name so that we can get in touch with you.